Christian Arroyo Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.
+- The pitching staff for the Twins has a collective 9.4 K/9, the fifth-best in MLB.

-- The Twins have the third-ranked team ERA across all league pitching staffs (3.65).
+- The Twins' 3.74 team ERA ranks fourth among all league pitching staffs.

-- Twins pitchers combine to give up the sixth-fewest home runs in baseball (73 total, one per game).
+- The Twins allow the ninth-fewest home runs in baseball (76 total, one per game).

-- In his most recent appearance on Wednesday, the right-hander tossed six innings against the Milwaukee Brewers, giving up two earned runs while surrendering six hits.
+- In his last time out on Thursday against the Detroit Tigers, the righty tossed four innings, allowing two earned runs while surrendering three hits.

-- In 10 games this season, the 27-year-old has put up an ERA of 2.65, with 8.4 strikeouts per nine innings.
-Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.